Ripper Crew

-The Ripper Crew or the Chicago Rippers was a satanic cult and organized crime group composed of serial killers, cannibals, rapists, and necrophiles Robin Gecht and three associates: Edward Spreitzer, and brothers Andrew and Thomas Kokoraleis.
-They were suspected in the disappearances of 17 women in Illinois in 1981 and 1982, as well as the unrelated fatal shooting of a man in a random drive-by shooting.
+The Ripper Crew or the Chicago Rippers was an organized crime group of serial killers, spree killers, mass murderers, child murderers, cannibals, rapists, and necrophiles.
+The group was composed of Robin Gecht and three associates: Edward Spreitzer and brothers Andrew and Thomas Kokoraleis.
+They were suspected in the murders of 17 bodies by beheading, dismembering, disemboweling and gouging heart and lungs out or skinning in Illinois in 1981 and 1982, as well as the unrelated fatal shooting of a man in a random drive-by shooting.
 According to one of the detectives who investigated the case, Gecht "made Manson look like a Boy Scout."